-Your hearing instruments are shipped with a variety of accessories, a sampling pictured above, including the following:
+Your hearing instruments come with a variety of accessories, a sampling pictured above, including the following:

-- Storage Case
+- · Storage Case

 - · Hearing Aid Drying Jar

-- 1 Card of Batteries
+- 2 Batteries

 - · Battery Holder

-- Wax Stop
+- WaxStop

-- Cleaning Tool
+- · Cleaning Tool

+- Brush

-If you have any questions about the use of these accessories please contact your hearing care professional or our Customer Service team at 1-800-785-6052.
+If you have any questions about the use of these accessories please contact your hearing care professional or our Customer Service team at 1.800-785-6052.

-BATTERIES AND TUBING
+BATTERY INSERTION

-Your hearing aid is powered by a type 13 battery and for the best performance we recommend using a zinc-air battery.
-To insert a battery, remove the adhesive label and wait thirty seconds for air to activate the battery.
+The IIC hearing aid is powered by a type 10a battery while the ITC-D hearing aid requires a type 312 battery.
+We recommend using a zinc-air type battery for the best performance.

+To insert a zinc-air type battery, remove the adhesive label and wait thirty seconds for air to activate the battery.
 Wipe any moisture off the battery surface.
 Open the battery door and with the positive side up, insert battery into the battery door.

 To remove, open the battery door and lift the battery out of the battery door.

 When your battery is low and needs replaced you will hear the low battery voice prompt.
-The prompt will be repeated every 15-20 minutes until the battery is changed.
-Attaching Tubes: Align the tube plug (tubing facing down) with the opening.
-Apply gentle pressure until the plug begins to go into the socket.
-Push firmly until the plug clicks into place.

-Removing Tubes: We recommend you visit your hearing specialist to remove or replace your tubes.
-Improper removal or insertion may damage the tube and/or instrument.
-If you would like to remove yourself, then grasp the connector firmly.
-Do not pull the tubing itself, as it can become stretched and distorted.
-Insert finger nails into the finger nail grooves.
-Pull straight out.
-DO NOT TWIST.
+The prompt will be repeated until the battery is changed.
+The low battery voice prompt will be repeated every 15 - 20 minutes.